TikalServices/BlazeTools/README.txt

-Blaze the Cat R discord bot.
+Blaze the Cat R Siscord + Revolt bot.
-For discord.py
+For discord.py + Voltage for Revolt.

 This is the source code for a small utility bot for TIKAL'S PALACE.
+This source code is perfect if you wish to make your own private bot that displays your social media pages or see what my utility bot is like.
 Has userinfo command and say command.

 SETUP